-Naturally enough, not every possible risk can or should be catered for.
-Probability, practicality and the parties’ risk appetite should guide the selection of contract risks to be dealt with.
+Naturally enough, not every possible contractual risk can or should be catered for.
+Probability, practicality and the parties’ risk appetite should guide contract risk management for key agreements.

-However, the flexibility to deal with non-specific uncertainty should certainly be available.
+However, the flexibility to deal with non-specific uncertainty should certainly be available - especially within scaling businesses or those that operate in regulated industries.
 This can be as simple as providing the option to negotiate changes to the contract if one or more parties to it are detrimentally affected by unusual or uncertain circumstances.

-It would take a small book to do justice to the range of risks a contract may encounter or induce during its operational life.
+It would take a small book to do justice to the range of risks a business may encounter during the contract lifecycle.

-This article will cover just a few key risk areas common to a typical business-to-business contract, to give some sense of what they are, how they vary, why they might occur and how they can be treated.
+This article will cover just a few key risk areas common to a typical business-to-business contract, to give some sense of what they are, how they vary, why they might occur and how they can be treated with effective risk management.
 These risks can be categorised as direct or indirect.

 Specifically, we'll take you through:

 - Indirect Contract Risk